-A field experiment was conducted on sandy loam soil of Horticulture Instructional Farm, C.P.
+Correspondence to: D.D.
+NAYEE Department of Horticulture, C.P.
 College of Agriculture, S.D.
-Agricultural University, Sardarkrushinagar during the year 2005 and 2006.
-The experiment was conducted on "Effect of various planting materials and different date of planting on growth and bolting of Kharif onion (Allium cepa L.) cv.
-Agrifound dark red."
-Twelve treatments comprising of four planting materials viz., seedling, 1.5 - 2.0 cm, 2.0 - 2.5 cm and 2.5 - 3.0 cm size onion sets and three dates of planting viz., $10^{th}$ , $20^{th}$ and $30^{th}$ July were tested in Factorial Randomized Block Design (FRBD) with four replications.
-On the basis of pooled data, relationship of different growth characters with various planting materials and different date of planting revealed that the highest plant population was found in $D_3P_4$ , while maximum plant height and neck thickness of plant was recorded with treatment combination $D_2P_3$ .
-Number of leaves per plant and bolting per cent were not affected by combination of various planting materials and different date of planting.
+Agricultural University, SARDARKRUSHINAGAR (GUJARAT) INDIA A field experiment was conducted on sandy loam soil of Horticulture Instructional Farm, C. P. College of Agriculture, S. D. Agricultural University, Sardarkrushinagar during the year 2005 and 2006.
+The experiment was conducted on "Effect of various planting material and different date of planting on growth and bolting of Kharif onion (Allium cepa L.) cv.
+AGRIFOUND DARK RED."
+Twelve treatments comprising of four planting materials viz., seedling, 1.5 - 2.0 cm, 2.0 - 2.5 cm and 2.5 - 3.0 cm size onion sets and three dates of planting viz., 10^{th} , 20^{th} and 30^{th} July were tested in Factorial Randomized Block Design (FRBD) with four replications.
+On the basis of pooled data, relationship of different growth characters with various planting materials and different date of planting revealed that the highest plant population was found in D_3P_4 , while maximum plant height and neck thickness of plant was recorded with treatment combination D_2P_3 .
+Number of leaves per plant and bolting percent did not affected by combination of various planting materials and different date of planting.

-Key words: Onion, Bolting, Planting materials, Planting dates
+Key words : Bolting, Genetical, Neck, Pungency, Sets